Skip to main content

 God had spent 4,000 years of history in a relationship with Israel through a conditional covenant.
 Israel, God’s wife, was BARREN and unfruitful.
 They had little to no faith.

-Paul is making application of this verse to Gentiles who never had a husband!
+Paul is making application of this verse to Gentiles who never had a husband.
 The dispensation of the grace of God, given to Paul and preached to the world, has yielded more children by faith than the law ever did!

 Though God has presently set aside Israel for a season while He obtains children by faith among the Gentiles, He has not forgotten Israel.
 After the church, which is His Body, this new creature, is caught up in the event known as The Rapture, God will return to Israel and save them just as He swore in His word.
 All Israel shall be saved!
 Romans 11:26